AndyWalker81/pands-project2021/README.md

 - saves a total of twelves scatterplots - one for each pair of numeric variables - to a separate .png file and displays each scatterplot on the user's screen,
 - saves a pair plot showing a visual representation of the numeric variables and displays the pair plot on the user's screen.

+This is the author's first coding project of this scale.

 ## 2. Introduction to the Data Set

 Fisher's *Iris* data set is a multivariate data set first published by R A Fisher in his 1936 paper *The use of multiple measurements in taxonomic problems*<sup>[1])</sup>.
 The data set contains of a total of 150 instances consisting of 50 samples from each of three species of Iris (*Iris setosa*, *Iris virginica* and *Iris versicolor*).
 The data set contains four numeric attributes measured in Fisher's study and one predictive attribute for each instance: